 - Students with a physical or mental impairment that substantially limits one or more major life activities.

 - All female students, regardless of race or ethnicity.

 - Any other students who come from backgrounds that would add to the cause of diversity, regardless of race or gender.

-Current high school seniors who wish to apply for the Next Gen Diversity in Broadcast Journalism Scholarship will be required to complete an application form; write a short essay on an assigned topic; and submit 2 – 3 examples of original work, demonstrating skills in writing, broadcast storytelling, and technical execution.
+Current high school seniors, college freshmen, and college sophomores who wish to apply for the Next Gen Diversity in Broadcast Journalism Scholarship will be required to complete an application form; write a short essay on an assigned topic; and submit 2 – 3 examples of original work, demonstrating skills in writing, broadcast storytelling, and technical execution.